PerisD/Sac2.0/index.md

 ### Used command lines
 For in-house scripts, please check instructions by calling reading the script with a text editor (my first scripts) or by running ```python script.py --help``` for the new scripts.
 If it is not specified, python scripts were run with python2 version 6+
+[]: replace with the corresponding option or indication
+[OPTION]: when help is checked you can decide what to use here.

 #### Illumina reads download and trimming
 ```